 Fighting the Lies of My Eating Disorder: Jennifer Smith Lane’s Story

 This post was written by Jennifer Smith Lane, the author of Transformed: Eating and Body Image Renewal God's Way.
-I'm sharing Jennifer's story this week as we approach Eating Disorders Awareness Week (EDAW).
+I'm sharing Jennifer's story this week as we approach Eating Disorders Awareness Week.
 Her story is raw and real, but it's also full of hope.
 If you're struggling with an eating disorder or you know someone who's struggling with an eating disorder, this account will both convict and uplift.

 Dear Ed (My Eating Disorder)

-When You Know That You’ve Failed God
+When You Know You’ve Failed God

 3 Possible Lies You May Be Believing About Your Childhood Salvation

-“It wasn’t enough,” a voice tells you.
-“It wasn’t real.
-You need to do it again.”
 As a girl who prayed to trust Christ as my Savior countless times after I initially did as a little child, I know that voice well.
 I completely understand the urge to “re-do” my salvation.
 But the belief that the first time we asked Christ to save us wasn’t enough is often a lie from Satan.
 Here are a few of the top reasons that Satan gives for why our childhood salvation wasn’t enough.